 While the objectives that KPIs typically measure – revenue and engagement – tend to remain static, OKRs often evolve from quarter to quarter, as executives and employees challenge themselves to set new, ambitious goals that focus their effort and align their work with the company’s objectives.
 KPIs are a constant companion, the same measurement monitored continuously, while OKRs have a deadline after which you evaluate how well you did in achieving your objectives.

-Ultimately, KPIs and OKRs are not mutually exclusive, and you should expect to see some KPIs nested within your OKRs – in fact, for some companies the KPIs are the “Key Results” of OKRs.
+Ultimately, when looking at OKRs vs KPIs, they are not mutually exclusive, and you should expect to see some KPIs nested within your OKRs – in fact, for some companies the KPIs are the “Key Results” of OKRs.
 The main philosophical difference is that while KPIs persist over time, the “Objective” part of OKRs puts performance measurements in the context of the limited period in which they are measured.
 As a result, it should come as no surprise that OKRs are more heavily emphasized at companies like Google and Uber, where rapid development and the evolution of ideas requires a rolling review of performance metrics, rather than focusing on the same few goals over long periods of time.

 It would be a mistake, however, just to adopt OKRs just because cool companies use them.
 In the end, the approach you take will depend on your company.
 If you’re in a rapidly evolving field, where targets are shifting and you need a high degree of agility, then it may be a good idea to give OKRs a shot.
 If you have a single core product or service, and you have a solid history of KPI accuracy, then you don’t have to jump on OKRs just because they’re becoming popular.
 The more important consideration is the individual measurements you’re taking, regardless of approach, because they are going to be the heart of either strategy.

-If you would like to learn more about KPIs, OKRs or performance measurement in general, then contact LBL today or sign up for our online Strategic Management Performance System course.
+If you would like to learn more about the difference between OKRs and KPIs, or performance measurement in general, then contact LBL today or sign up for our online Strategic Management Performance System course.
 You’ll learn the required phases, practices and tools used in effective strategic planning, implementation and assessment, as we break down the strategic management process into well-defined manageable steps.

 - Niven, P & Lamorte, B Objectives and Key Results: Driving Focus, Alignment, and Engagement with OKRs (Wiley Press: 2016).